etherfi-protocol/etherfi-avs-operator-CLI/README.md

 2. Register the operator contract with Hyperlane

            ./avs-cli hyperlane register --registration-input hyperlane-input.json

            // submit resulting output as a gnosis TX via AVS admin gnosis

+---

+# Ethgas

+## Operator Flow

+1. Generate a new ECDSA key using [EigenLayer CLI](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#create-and-list-keys) and note the address of the key you generated
+2. Run the following command and send the output to the ether.fi team via `restaking@ether.fi`

+           ./avs-cli ethgas prepare-registration --operator-id {operator_id} --avs-signer {address_of_generated_ecdsa_key}

+3. Wait for confirmation from the ether.fi team that your registration is complete
+4. Proceed to run the ethgas node software

+## Ether.fi Admin Flow

+1. Receive prepared registration json file from target node operator
+2. Register the operator contract with Ethgas

+           ./avs-cli ethgas register --registration-input ethgas-input.json

+           // submit resulting output as a gnosis TX via AVS admin gnosis